YottaDB/YDBDoc/MessageRecovery/errors.rst

 LDSPANGLOINCMP
 ------------------

-LDSPANGLOINCMP, Incomplete spanning node found during loadat File offset : [oooo]
+LDSPANGLOINCMP, Incomplete spanning node found during load at File offset : [oooo]

 MUPIP Error: This error indicates that MUPIP LOAD encountered an issue with a spanning node in the input file at offset oooo.
 MUPIP LOAD produces the following LDSPANGLOINCMP errors: